joncamfield/SAFETAG/content/methods/reconnaissance.md

   * Are executive / staff social media accounts in scope, and if so, are they compliant with the organizational social media policies?
 What additional threats do they introduce?
-approaches: >
-  * **Manual OSINT:** Identify availability of partner, beneficiary, and current project information online using advanced Google searching and website-scraping. [^PETS_logical_intel]

-  * **Recon-NG:** Use recon-ng to do automated web-based open source reconnaissance. [^recon-ng_data_flow]

-  * **Social Network OSINT:** Identify availability of staff partner, beneficiary, and current project information by searching social networks for information leaked about the organization.
 output: |2

     * Dossier of organizational, partner, and beneficiary "open sources" information exposed online.